dimitrisdol/greedyquadScheduler/README.md

 This is a scheduler out-of-tree plugin in order to greedily asssign different types of applications to server sockets.

-It implements the greedy algorithm of matching as many "good" fits between insensitive and passive applications before allowing "bad" fits to happen.
+It implements the greedy algorithm of matching as many potentially good quadruples before allowing the worst kind of applciations (type 4) to join the servers

 In order to run: